Mission Statement

-To encourage youth in our region to research and envision solutions to the Climate Crisis and a more socially equitable future.
+· To encourage youth in our region to research and envision a realistic, sustainable, more socially equitable future for all of us.

-To create community: to bring adults and youth together to see and listen to each other over these large issues of the Climate Crisis and social equity.
+· To create community: to bring adults and youth together to see and listen to each other over these large issues of the Climate Crisis and social equity.

 Today Youth Imagine the Future- a Festival of Writing and Art is a non-profit association, partnered with Kingston School of the Arts, a registered charity.
-The festival is, again, sponsored by the Faculty of Education at Queen’s University, also The Community Foundation for Kingston & Area, Providence Centre for Justice,Peace & Integrity of Creation, the Kingston Community Credit Union, Trailhead Kingston Eco-Grant and 350Kingston.
-Miigwetch!
+The project (free climate solutions' presentations & a fun arts festival) is, again, sponsored by the Faculty of Education at Queen’s University, also The Community Foundation for Kingston & Area, the Kingston Community Credit Union, The Limestone District School Board, The Algonquin & Lakeshore Catholic District School Board, 350Kingston, SCAN, & individuals.
+Thanks to Pivot Green for the award for "Youth Climate Action" across Canada.
+We were then deeply honoured when Kingston named our festival as the Sustainability Champion for 2024!
+Miigwech!
 Nya:wen!

-We are governed by a community based volunteer Board of Directors and supported by donations and a lot of volunteer hours.
+We are governed by a community based volunteer Board of Directors and supported by donations and rather a lot of volunteer hours.

 This land we live, create, work and play on, is the traditional land of Anishinaabe and Haudenosaunee people.
 European settlers forced them off their land.
 We understand this, and hope to steward the land now and in the future in a way that our Anishinaabe and Haudenosaunee friends would approve of.
 We support land-back initiatives and hope to see Indigenous people in all levels of government.